Nodefusion/NodefusionPortal.UserManual/README/Organizations/Case/Create-Case.md

 The first field is Category.
 When you choose a category field, the form will display additional fileds that will help you better define your case.

+The category field has four values to choose from: General, Create User Request, Deactivate User Request and User Credentials Reset Request.

+#### General

+The general category displays three fields.
+The first field Subject and it is used for the name of the case.

+The second field Description is used to define the issue of your case.

+The third field Attachments are used to send images and documentation that is relevant to the case issue.

+#### Create User Request

+The create user request category displays six fields.

+The first field is First Name.

+The second field is Last Name.

+The third field is Display Name.

+The fourth field is Username.

+The fifth field is Office Phone.

+The sixth field is Mobile Phone.